tinobragaa/eire-settlers/README.md

 - **Won't Have**: not a priority for this iteration

 ## Future Features
-This is a project I want to revisit in the future and add some extra features to.
-These features have been logged as Won't Have in my MoSCoW prioritization.
+A few features that could make the website even better are listed here.
+These features have been logged as Future Release in my [Kanban Board](https://github.com/users/tinobragaa/projects/3/views/1).

 - **Dark Mode**
   - Introducing a dark mode option can enhance user experience by reducing eye strain and making the website more visually appealing in low-light environments.
 Users can switch between light and dark modes based on their preference.

-- **Admin Panel**
+- **Social Media Login**
-  - Implementing an admin panel empowers website administrators with comprehensive control over site operations.
-Admins can manage user accounts, moderate content, analyze website performance, and perform other essential tasks efficiently from a centralized dashboard.
+  - Enabling social media login functionality allows users to sign in to the platform using their existing social media accounts, such as Facebook, Twitter, or Google.
+This feature simplifies the registration and login process, saving users time and effort.
+Additionally, it enhances user convenience by eliminating the need to remember separate login credentials for the platform.

 - **Add Friend Functionality**
   - Incorporating an "Add Friend" feature enables users to expand their social connections within the website's community.
 Users can send friend requests to others, fostering interaction and engagement.
 This feature enhances the social aspect of the platform and encourages networking among users.